 Hitachi ID Identity Express: Privileged Access Edition incorporates policies and business rules built around Hitachi ID Privileged Access Manager, designed to simplify control over access to privileged accounts and security groups across a variety of systems.

 The Identity Express: Privileged Access Edition uses policy tables to answer a series of access control questions:

 - Should a user be able to see a managed account on a managed system in search results?

 - Should a request for check-out be flagged as high risk or unusual?
 Risk scores may be based on time-of-day, day-of-week, request history by the same user or the user's peers and more.
 High risk requests may require additional approval.

 - If a user requests access to a managed account, should this request be automatically approved or should it depend on approval by others?
 If approval is required, by whom?

 - Once a user has checked out a managed account, what disclosure mechanisms should be made available?
 Launch RDP?
 SSH?
 Another command-line program?
 Inject credentials into an HTML login form?
 Display the password?
 Place it in the copy buffer?

 - If an administrative tool is launched on behalf of a user, should the login session be recorded?
 If so, what data streams should be enabled (keylogging, screen capture, etc.)?

-In general, all policies match requests against the same criteria:
+Policies match requests against the following criteria:

 - The type of request -- single account, group set or account set.